 Figure 18/ Hadoop K-means Clustering comparison with H-Collectives Map-AllReduce Strong scaling.
-500 Centroids (clusters).
-20 Dimensions.
-10 iterations.
+500 Centroids (clusters), 20 Dimensions, 10 iterations.

 The Map overhead is the start and cleanup overhead for each map task.
-Scheduling is the per-iteration (per MapReduce job) startup and task scheduling time.
-Cleanup is the per-iteration (per job) overhead from reduce task execution completion to the iteration (job) end.
+Scheduling is the per iteration (per MapReduce job) startup and task scheduling time.
+Cleanup is the per iteration (per job) overhead from reduce task execution completion to the iteration (job) end.
 Map Variation includes the time due to variation of data load, compute and map overhead times.
 "Comm+Red+Merge" includes the time for map to reduce data shuffle, execution, merge and broadcast.
 "Compute" and "data load" times are calculated using the average pure compute and data load times across all the tasks of the computation.
 We plot the common components (data load, compute) at the bottom of the graph to highlight variable components.

 As we can see, the H-Collectives implementation gets rid of the communication, reduce, merge, task scheduling and job cleanup overhead of the vanilla MapReduce computation.
-However, we notice a slight increase of Map task overhead and Map variation in the case H-Collectives Map-AllReduce-based implementation.
+However, we notice a slight increase of Map task overhead and Map variation in the case of H-Collectives Map-AllReduce-based implementation.
 We believe these increases are due to the rapid scheduling of Map tasks across successive iterations in H-Collectives, whereas in the case of vanilla MapReduce the map tasks of successive iterations have very few seconds between the scheduling.

 Twister4Azure vs Hadoop

 KMeans performs more computation per data load than MDS and the compute time dominates the run time.
-The pure compute time in of C#.net based application in Azure is much slower than the java based application executing in a Linux environment.
-Twister4Azure is still able to avoid lot of overheads and improves the performance of the computations, but the significant lower compute time results in lower running times for the Hadoop applications.
+The pure compute time of C#.net based application in Azure is much slower than the java-based application executing in a Linux environment.
+Twister4Azure is still able to avoid lots of overheads and improves the performance of the computations, but the significantly lower compute time results in lower running times for the Hadoop applications.